Sreekanth-SP/Sample_DI_Project/README.md

 1. Configure Dependencies: Register the dependencies with the container, specifying how they should be instantiated and injected.

-1. Apply Injection: In the consumer class, declare the dependencies as constructor parameters, setter methods, or implement the interface for injection.
+1. Apply Injection: In the consumer class, declare the dependencies as constructor parameters, and setter methods, or implement the interface for injection.

 1. Retrieve Instance: Obtain an instance of the consumer class from the container, which will automatically resolve and inject the dependencies.
 ---